Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 The second floor features the Grassi and Vismara collections of European artists, including equestrian statues by Marino Marini.

-Best Art in Tuscany
+Best Art In Tuscany

-You must have known … I have an extensive article on the must see art in Tuscany, some of it covering Florence destinations noted above.
+I have an extensive article on the must see art in Tuscany, some of it covering Florence destinations noted above.
 I’ll give you a quick run down of the non-Florence highlights.
 Even outside Florence, you can find some of the best art in Italy.

 1. Palazzo Pubblico, Siena